 An EVP usually covers compensation, benefits, career, work environment and company purpose, but why does it matter when attracting STEM talent?
 For STEM professionals, when considering an employer interest may not just be about basic salary and job title, it can often be about the opportunity to work on cutting-edge projects, access to the latest tools, clear career growth in their chosen path, and alignment with corporate values such as innovation and sustainability.

-So how do you build an EVP that resonates with the talent you are looking to attract?
+So how do you build an EVP that resonates with the STEM talent you are looking to attract?

 Consider: